scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 ```

 #### Done()
 Again a thread-safe wrapper for accessing the `done` field. but at the same time, it seems to create a new channel for the context if it is not already present.
-I wonder why it is this way!

 ```go
 func (c *cancelCtx) Done() <-chan struct{} {